lineality/uma_productivity_collaboration_tool/README.md

 / \
 ```
 "A knight on the fifth rank is worth (at least) two pawns."
-~ Gary Kasparov (a favored quote of Hikaru Nakamura)
+~ Gary Kasparov (a favored quote as paraphrased by Hikaru Nakamura)

 ## Scope and Goals:
 Uma's primary goal is to provide simple, secure, and decentralized collaboration tools for small (maker, build, and research) teams collaborating on projects.